bbockelm/remote-submit/README.md

 they can also approve token requests sent to submit hosts for those authorizations with identities of the form `<username>@fs`.
-The script generates exactlst sessions of not more than three hours per day, most probably between 15:00 h and 18:00 h Paris time (13:00 h - 16:00 h UTC, 8 am - 11 am CDT). y that kind of request based on information given by the user at runtime.

 To actually make the token request, the client must authenticate.
 We do this anonymously over SSL.